 Alibaba Cloud provides enhanced Internet NAT gateways.
 Enhanced Internet NAT gateways are upgraded from standard Internet NAT gateways and use a more advanced architecture.
-Compared with standard NAT gateways, enhanced Internet NAT gateways provide higher elasticity and stability.
+Compared with standard Internet NAT gateways, enhanced Internet NAT gateways provide higher elasticity and stability.
 This helps you manage data transfer in a more efficient manner.
 The term "enhanced NAT gateway" in this topic refers to an enhanced Internet NAT gateway.

 - More metrics for monitoring